land-fisher/scripts/README.md

+# Automation Utilities

-# Description, Installation, and Usage
+## Description, Installation, and Usage
 **Disclaimer/Caveat:** These scripts are miscellaneous experimental utilities written for Linux desktop/server environments and intended for _personal_ use ONLY.  **Use at your own risk.**
 * This repository over time will hopefully contain various items designed to streamline installation or setup operations with the overall intent to automate repeatable tasks.
 * How-To Instructions: Make sure you have 'git' installed (likely the case but be sure), then 'cd' to a folder or directory of your choice and run this in your console: